invisibleghost/github-git-for-beginners/README.md

 # github-git-for-beginners
-It is for beginners who want to learn git and github - sharing my experience
+It is for beginners who are eager to learn about git and github Sharing my experience how i learnt git and github